cern-eos/eos/doc/releases/beryl-release.rst

 - MGM: add monitoring switch to space,group status function
 - MGM: draing mutex fix and fix double unlock when restarting a drain job
 - MGM: fixes in JSON formatting, reencoding of non-http friendly tags/letters like <>?@
+- NS:  handled uncatched exception in the slave follower when looking for a quota node
 - FST: wait for pending async requests in the close method
 - SPEC: remove directory creation scripting from spec files